Paul McCartney finally gets Walk of Fame star

 The Beatles were given a star as a group in 1998, more than 25 years after they split up.
 Lennon and Harrison were given their individual stars several years after their deaths in 1980 and 2001 respectively, while Starr got his in 2010.

-Hundreds of fans of the Fab Four gathered, clutching memorabilia, to see McCartney honoured for his 50-year legacy in the music industry.
+Hundreds of fans of the Fab Four gathered, clutching memorabilia, to see McCartney honored for his 50-year legacy in the music industry.

 Starr was prevented from attending Thursday's ceremony because of illness, but rocker Neil Young was on hand to pay tribute to McCartney as a singer and songwriter "at the top of his game."